hernandezj1/XMLCit/README.md

   This packages was developed by staff of the Research Computing Center at Florida State University to serve the needs of our digital humanities community.
 Therefore the methods and functions in this package were developed with ease of use in mind and to be specifically applicable to TEI-XML standards.
 TEI-XML specifications can be found here <a href='https://tei-c.org/'>TEI</a>

   The functions and methods here encompassed modify XMl documents on a large scale to avoid tedious work by the researcher.
 The main goald of this package was to provide a way to do the following:

   1. Tag a specific word within every instance of a specific node of the TEI-XMl document.
 In our case this was specific citations within the __note__ node.

   2. Add attributes to every instance of a specific node based on the presence of an ID number attribute or a specific collection of words inside said node.
 These attributes where:

       a.
 A VIAF number, webscraped from the VIAF website

       b. an ID number

       c.
-A complete citation.
+A completed citation.

   __Usage guidelines:__